The Electric Match: To Ignite Your Fireworks Remotely

 An ematch can be used one time only.
 After doing their job once, they are thrown away.

 So, if electrical firing is going to be a part of your future, take a look at this article, very well-written as usual by Ned Gorski.
 If you decide you want to make ematches, you can order everything you need at the end of this project.
-Skylighter has kits for making ematches, as well as firing systems, wire, extra fuse, and other components that make up a complete electrical firing system.
+Skylighter also has electric match kits for making ematches, as well as firing systems, wire, extra fuse, and other components that make up a complete electrical firing system.

 September 7, 2011